Our Strategy for Challenging Breath Tests

 If you are arrested for drunk driving and fail a Breathalyzer, Intoxilyzer or similar breath test, some lawyers will tell you there's no way to fight the charge.

-At Patriot Law Group, we disagree.
+At Pollack Law Group, P.C.
+(PLG), we disagree.
 We believe you should try to fight the charge in many cases, especially since a drunk driving conviction will have a major impact on your life.
 And fighting the results of the breath test is an important part of our defense strategy when we represent clients in New Hampshire, Maine or Vermont.

 The breath test is not perfect, and our experienced DUI, DWI and OUI defense lawyers know what to look for when it comes to challenging the results of the test.
 We understand the procedures and problems associated with the breath test, its administration and its mechanics.
 We stay up to date on the latest reports about its use, including legal challenges and other court issues.
 We use all this information to help clients defend themselves against charges that are based on a breath test.

-If you have failed a breath test and want to fight the drunk driving charge that results, contact one of the experienced criminal defense attorneys at Patriot Law Group at 800-934-PATRIOT (800-934-7287) or contact us online for a free consultation.
+If you have failed a breath test and want to fight the drunk driving charge that results, contact one of the experienced criminal defense attorneys at PLG at 800-934-7287 or contact us online for a free consultation.

 Our Breath Test Strategies

-At Patriot Law Group, we investigate every aspect of your breath test to identify weaknesses in the prosecution's case.
+At PLG, we investigate every aspect of your breath test to identify weaknesses in the prosecution's case.
 Here are 25 ways we seek to challenge the test:

 - At the time you took the breath test, was there any other alcohol in your system?
 The machine measures all types of alcohol, not just the alcohol found in beverages.
 The machine also registers alcohol from other sources such as paint removers, gasoline or cleaning fluids -- even mouthwash or breath spray.
 Did you know that Listerine has been shown to have an alcohol level of 27 percent?